Decoding Generalization from Memorization in Deep Neural Networks: Discussion

 The work has a number of implications.
 On the one-hand, it suggests that the ability to memorize and generalize may not be antithetical.
 Indeed, in multiple cases, we are able to construct single MASC classifiers that perform well both on the shuffled training labels as well as on the held-out test data that has true labels.
-Secondly, theories proposed to explain generalization in deep networks have traditionally argued for the setting where the data distribution is well-behaved, i.e. corresponding to real-world data, but not for data with shuffled labels.
+Secondly, theories proposed to explain generalization to true labels in deep networks have traditionally argued for the setting where the data distribution is well-behaved, i.e. corresponding to real-world data, but not for data with shuffled labels.
 We suggest, in light of the present results, that such theories also ought to be able to explain why networks retain the ability to generalize even in the face of noisy training data.
-That is, a satisfactory understanding of generalization in deep networks should also cover the settings where the training data is noisy and its distribution is not well behaved.
-Thirdly and more pragmatically, techniques such as the MASC classifier might suggest a way of boosting generalization in trained Deep Networks, whose training data intrinsically contains varying degrees of label noise.
-While this has been beyond the scope of the present paper, possibilities of designing new techniques for learning subspaces that have good generalization ability could be explored.
-Indeed, it is possible that significantly better subspaces exist than the ones uncovered here, and it would be interesting to see how much the generalization accuracy can be improved by pursuing this direction.
+That is, a satisfactory understanding of generalization to true labels in deep networks should also cover settings where the training data is noisy and its distribution is not well-behaved.
+Thirdly and more pragmatically, techniques such as the MASC classifier might suggest a way of boosting generalization to true labels in trained deep networks, whose training data intrinsically contains varying degrees of label noise.
+While this has been beyond the scope of the present paper, possibilities of designing new techniques for learning subspaces that have good generalization to true labels could be explored.
+Indeed, it is possible that significantly better subspaces exist than the ones uncovered here, \& it would be interesting to see how much the generalization to true labels accuracy can be improved by pursuing this direction.
 Relatedly, it is possible that other classifiers operating on layerwise outputs have better performance than MASC -- a possibility that merits further exploration.
 Fourthly, it would be interesting to formulate a measure to study representational similarity between memorized \& generalized networks to see if they use similar mechanisms.
 Does the answer depend on the particular class of networks (e.g. MLPs vs. CNNs)?